Devices Supported on the Dartmouth Network

 Apple Home Pod No Yes Yes ITC has heard that these devices may work when connected to Dartmouth Public, but extensive testing has not been done to confirm this.

 Apple TV No Yes Yes Apple TVs work best when connected with a Wired Ethernet connection.
-They must be configured to not broadcast their own WiFi network.
+They must be configured to not broadcast their own Wi-Fi network.

 Google Chromecast No No No This device connects to smartphones, tablets, and computers in a way that is not compatible with enterprise-grade networks such as the one at Dartmouth.
 There is no workaround at this time.

-Google Home / Nest No Maybe No ITC has heard that these devices may work when connected to Dartmouth Public, but extensive testing has not been done to confirm this.
+Google Home / Nest No Maybe No ITC has heard that these devices may work when connected to Dartmouth Public, but testing has not been done to confirm this.

 Nanoleaf No No No This device connects to smartphones, tablets, and computers in a way that is not compatible with enterprise-grade networks such as the one at Dartmouth.
 There is no workaround at this time.

 Nintendo Switch No Yes Yes Gaming consoles work best when connected with a Wired Ethernet connection.
 Some multiplayer games show errors about NAT types.
-If you experience this and it is affecting your use of the device, you may need to use a Wired Ethernet connection and request a Gaming IP Address for your device.
+If you experience this and it is affecting your use of the device, you may need to use a Wired Ethernet connection and request a Static Gaming IP Address for your device.
 Use of an official Nintendo brand Dock or LAN Adapter is recommended.

 Philips Hue No No No This device connects to smartphones, tablets, and computers in a way that is not compatible with enterprise-grade networks such as the one at Dartmouth.
 There is no workaround at this time.

 Playstation No Yes Yes Gaming consoles work best when connected with a Wired Ethernet connection.
 Some multiplayer games show errors about NAT types.
-If you experience this and it is affecting your use of the device, you will need to use a Wired Ethernet connection and request a Gaming IP Address for your device.
+If you experience this and it is affecting your use of the device, you will need to use a Wired Ethernet connection and request a Static Gaming IP Address for your device.

 iRobot Roomba No Yes No ITC has heard that these devices may work when connected to Dartmouth Public, but extensive testing has not been done to confirm this.